About Me

 “Though my soul may set in darkness, it will rise in perfect light” - Sarah Williams

-I am a third year Astronomy and Astrophysics and Computational Mathematics, Science, and Engineering dual PhD student and NSF Graduate Research Fellow at Michigan State University.
+I am a fifth year Astronomy and Astrophysics and Computational Mathematics, Science, and Engineering dual PhD student and NSF Graduate Research Fellow at Michigan State University and Los Alamos National Laboratory.

 I work with Sean Couch as part of the SNAPhU research group studying core-collapse supernovae (CCSNe).
 My current work is on simulating light curves of CCSNe from high-fidelity simulations and connecting observable properties of type IIP supernovae to properties of the progenitor.
-I am also collaborating with Eirik Endeve, Anthony Mezzacappa, and others as a developer for the thornado supernova radiation hydrodynamics code.
-My primary research interests are the explosion mechanisms of core-collapse supernovae, stellar nucleosynthesis, the effects of microphysics on the outcomes of core-collapse, and developing high-order computational methods.
+I also work with Jonah Miller at Los Alamos National Laboratory developing phoebus, a general relativistic radiation magnetohydrodynamic code for relativistic astrophysics.
+I previously also collaborated with Eirik Endeve, Anthony Mezzacappa, and others developing the thornado supernova radiation hydrodynamics code.
+My primary research interests are the explosion mechanisms of core-collapse supernovae, understanding which stars explode as CCSNe, the origins of the heaviest elements, and the development of portable, scalable, open source scientific software.

 I graduated with honors from the University of Tennessee, Knoxville (UTK) in 2019 with double majors in physics and mathematics and a minor in astronomy.
 That same year I was named Chancellor’s Undergraduate Researcher of the Year for my exceptional academic record and research contributions.
 My research contributions were further recognized by the National Science Foundation through a NSF Graduate Research Fellowship.